 We are delighted to announce that following the latest government update, we will be reopening Drusillas Park from Monday 12th April.
 We can’t wait to open our gates once again and welcome all our visitors back – we’ve missed you!
 We are waiting for the full (and detailed!) government guidance which we need to go through and digest.
 Once we have done that we will update the information on this page.
 As always, our priority is the safety of our staff, our animals and our visitors.
 And as before, we will continue to have lots of Covid safety measures in place to make sure everyone has a safe, fun and relaxed experience with their families.

 We understand you may have lots of questions about your visit to Drusillas, so we have tried to answer as many questions as possible below, to help you plan your day out.
-Things may feel a bit different at the Park, but we are here to make you feel as comfortable and safe as possible during your visit.

 Tickets and Arrivals

 No, Drusillas Park is temporarily closed and will reopen on Monday 12th April with most of our attractions and facilities operating, although there will be a few attractions which continue to remain closed, please visit our COVID-19 What's Open page.

 Do I need to book tickets online to enter the park?

 We are managing daily numbers of visitors into the Park and continue to have limited capacity.
 We remind you that due to current government guidelines in Tier 2, you are only able to visit the Park in a group of up to six people (including children) unless you are from one household or your support bubble is larger than six.
 To avoid disappointment, we are asking visitors to book their tickets online to guarantee entry, especially at busier times such as weekends and school holidays, although we are accepting a small amount of 'at the gate' entries.
 Please note we operate a dynamic pricing policy so prices may change according to date and demand, but are guaranteed once purchased.